IvanDeus/TGminiApp-Metronome/README.md

 ### Step 5: Set Up Webhook

-This will connect your Telegram bot to your APP:
+This will connect your Telegram bot to your App:

 `python setup_webhook.py`